The History of Bloomfield House Hotel

 At that time Bloomfield House was acquired by a group of local businessmen who saw great potential in the property as a hotel and transformed the building and grounds into a 29-bedroom hotel.
 In 1998 the hotel increased in size from its original 29 bedrooms to 65 with the addition of a state of the art leisure club and Spa.

 Further renovations began in 2004, which involved renovating the Lobby, Bar, Restaurant and Bedrooms.
-The work also included the addition of a new Carvery, the addition of 46 bedrooms including Executive and Presidential Suites bringing the total to 111, marking the beginning of a new era for this most historic of Manor Houses.
+The work also included the addition of a new Carvery and 46 bedrooms including Executive and Presidential Suites bringing the total to 111, marking the beginning of a new era for this most historic of Manor Houses.